 “It’s not just psychological value,” Leahy said of the planned factory.
 For airline chiefs who choose Airbus over Boeing in future, “it helps them to say their plane just came from Mobile, Alabama,” he said in comments to the French American Foundation in Paris today.

 Airbus has already scored in Boeing’s backyard.
 AMR Corp.
-(AAMRQ)’s American Airlines has broken with a practice to buy only Boeing planes and ordered A320neos.
+(AAMRQ:US)’s American Airlines has broken with a practice to buy only Boeing planes and ordered A320neos.
 Boeing has responded with a more fuel-efficient engines on its 737s, the world’s most widely flown aircraft.
 Leahy said past sales campaigns in the U.S. often showed a preference to buy a local product.

 “If this just wipes out that last phone call to Seattle,” where Boeing’s commercial aircraft business is based.
 “It accomplishes a lot.”